mikebelanger/karax_tables/README.md

 #### Client-Side

 import karax_tables into whatever file you compile into JS.
-Get your objects into a sequence, and call the `.karax_table` function in the main render loop:
+Get your objects into a sequence, and call the `karax_table` function in the main render loop:
 ```nimrod
 include karax/prelude
 import karax / [karaxdsl, vdom]